What's Your Raashee? (soundtrack)

 What's Your Raashee? is the soundtrack album to the 2009 romantic comedy film of the same name.
 The soundtrack is composed by Sohail Sen and the lyrics are penned by Javed Akhtar.
-It was released by Sony Music on 9 September 2009 and upon release, the soundtrack received critical acclaim from music critics, who commended Sen's musicianship and vocal ability.
+It was released by Sony Music India on 9 September 2009 and upon release, the soundtrack received positive reviews from music critics, who commended Sen's musicianship and vocal ability.

 Development

 There was a speculation that the soundtrack of What's Your Raashee? will be composed by the Academy Award winner, A. R. Rahman, but soon afterwards, director Ashutosh Gowariker announced that he would be hiring newcomer, Sohail Sen to compose the soundtrack of the movie.
 The track listing for the soundtrack took more than one and a half years to be finalised.
 The album consists of thirteen songs, which is made up of twelve songs for each zodiac sign representing the characters played by Priyanka Chopra, and one introductory song.
 Sen has lent his voice for nine out of the thirteen songs in addition to composing the soundtrack.